Wearable IoT devices: applications and potential risks

 Wearables IoT devices applications

 Wearable devices and IoT combined produce outstanding results.
-They include sensors, chips (see ESP32 chip), IoT protocols, and great firmware and software that are in charge of processing and displaying the data; a combination of IoT with Python is great for ensuring a good performance of the wearable devices.
+They include sensors, chips (see ESP32 chip), connectivity protocols, and advanced firmware and software that are in charge of processing and displaying the data.
+For instance, a combination of IoT with Python is great for ensuring good performance of the wearables.
 You could get the best out of IoT wearables with professional hardware consulting.

 A wearable without an app wouldn’t be attractive, since users use these devices for monitoring their workout routines and daily activities.